Catholic Relief Services: COVID-19 pandemic

 Like other humanitarian organizations, the COVID-19 pandemic required CRS to adjust its programming to keep staff and those it serves safe.
 At the beginning of 2020, most CRS country programs were able to continue their work by carrying out programs remotely.
 Due to global lockdowns, the shift from in-person work to virtual work was necessary.
 As lockdowns began to ease, programs were started up again immediately, meeting global requirements like physical distancing and wearing of masks.
 A big component of CRS' response has included public information and awareness campaigns, drawing on the organization's experience with Ebola.
 Throughout the countries were CRS works, staff have also been installing hand-washing stations in community areas like schools and markets.

 CRS has been vocal in calling for the U.S. Congress and Trump administration to pass COVID-19 emergency funding bills providing support for those suffering from COVID-19 both within the United States and overseas.

 As of October 2020, CRS has COVID-19 specific programming in 73 countries and is supporting healthcare facilities with their COVID-19 response in 34 of those countries.

+War in Ukraine

+Following the start of Russo-Ukrainian War in 2014, CRS has been supporting Caritas Ukraine, a Ukrainian Catholic not-for-profit and humanitarian relief organisation, in its emergency response efforts.
+According to Caritas Ukraine 2014 annual report, CRS provided €653 thousand for Caritas Ukraine in 2014.
+In 2022, CRS provided €14.1 million for Caritas Ukraine.

+CRS has partnered with the Council of Europe Development Bank (CEB) through a €2 million grant agreement to support housing repairs for over 500 vulnerable households in conflict-affected regions of Ukraine.